 - Trading any type of chart pattern requires patience and the ability to wait for confirmation.
 Pin Bar is used most to confirm the direction of the trend.

 - To get started trading with Pin Bar, open an account.
-Choose between a live account to trade straight away or practice first on our demo account with virtual funds.
+Choose between a live account to trade CFDs straight away or practise first on our demo account with virtual funds.

 - Choose your financial instrument.
 Pin Bar can be spotted in most financial markets, especially those that are more volatile, such as forex, cryptocurrencies, and stocks.